bubbletea-chat/bubbletea/README.md

 # Your bot URL will be: https://abc123.ngrok-free.app
 ```

-**URL Features:**
-#### Option B: Deploy on Replit (Cloud Hosting)
+**Option B: Deploy on Replit (Cloud Hosting)**

-- Replit provides free, always-on hosting with zero configuration:
+Replit provides free, always-on hosting with zero configuration:

-- Go to replit.com and create a new Python repl
+- Go to [replit.com](https://replit.com) and create a new Python repl
 - Copy your bot code into main.py
 - Click "Run" to start your bot
 - Get instant URL: https://your-bot.username.repl.co